grbeno/AI-Assistants_1.0/README.md

 ## Purpose

 - I created this application as a user interface to use LLM-based tools online.
-- It would be a kind of playground for trying use cases in several fields of expertise (natural language learning, education, data analysis etc.).
+- It would be a kind of playground for trying use cases in several fields of expertise (natural language learning, education, decision support, data analysis etc.).
-- The application is a basic API consumer, using the web as an interface for now.
+- The application is a basic API consumer now, using the web as an interface.
-- The main goal is that the application can handle API communication between the user interface and self-hosted and fine-tuned LLMs.
+- The main goal is that the application can handle API communication between the user interface and fine-tuned and self-hosted LLMs.

 ## Stack